 Project/Programme Key Documents Title Details 1.
 Preliminary Business Case Report prepared by consultants in line with the requirements of the Infrastructure Guidelines.
-2. Report to Council submitted in accordance with Part 8, Article 81 of the Planning and Development Regulations, 2001, (as amended) and Section 138 of the Local Government Act, 2001 (as amended) Proposed development approved under the Part 8 procedure.
+2. Report to Council submitted in account with Part 8, Article 81 of the Plann Development Regulations, 200° amended) and Section 138 of the Government Act, 2001 (as amended) procedure.
+I, (as e Local